social Media has become the hook of interaction and action in a world that is converging on itself faster than we would like to believe.

 DETOX AND REHAB

-Kill those apps: Block or refrain from using certain apps or games that are notorious for their addictive nature and cause you to spend a large amount of time on them.
-You can also alternatively delete the app from your smartphone if it’s taking up too much of your time.
+Kill those apps: You can also alternatively delete the app from your smartphone if it’s taking up too much of your time.

-Stay clear of the screen: Finding diversions or projects that help one stay away from the computer screen for sustained periods of time while being creatively occupied in another non-computer related activity.
-Read a book, take a walk, call a friend, walk your dog, clean your room, get fit, write something, take a nap, watch a movie, listen to music, but stay away from the computer screen or tablet at all costs.
+Stay clear of the screen: Read a book, take a walk, call a friend, walk your dog, clean your room, get fit, write something, take a nap, watch a movie, listen to music, but stay away from the computer screen or tablet at all costs.

 Addictions of any kind lead to psychological and physical dependencies in the absence of which one begins to feel weighed down and unfulfilled at a very core emotional level.
 Use Facebook to empower your brand and to enhance your life, but like all tools, moderation and a deep understanding of technology and yourself, can either help you rise to successes or bog you down with emotional baggage and small talk that can often lead to unimaginable bigger and more permanent scars.